 Mr. Ankan Banerjee, Director (LAC), Ministry of External Affairs, Government of India said, ”India’s relationship with LAC is based on shared values and long-term partnership.
 Government of India has made constant efforts to strengthen engagement with Latin American countries in the last 2-3 years.
 In the coming years, we will open embassies in at least four LAC countries.
 Presently, India is not a major trade and investment partner of LAC, going forward there is tremendous potential to strengthen co-operation in agriculture, food processing, energy, pharmaceuticals, among others.
 India is also strengthening its cultural co-operation with LAC in segments such as joint film production, sports, yoga, traditional system of medicines etc. Government of India is expediting the process of finalizing its preferential trade agreement (PTA) with Peru.”

-Mr. Vijay Kalantri, President, All India Association of Industries and Vice Chairman, World Trade Centre Mumbai said, ”This is the first-ever initiative in Maharashtra and we are planning to make it an annual event.
+Mr. Vijay Kalantri, Vice Chairman, World Trade Centre Mumbai said, ”This is the first-ever initiative in Maharashtra and we are planning to make it an annual event.
 India’s bilateral trade with LAC countries currently stands at USD 46 billion and it has the potential to reach USD 100 billion in the next five years.
 In order to realize this goal, Ministry of External Affairs is working on strengthening air connectivity and maritime transport between India and LAC.
-Government must address all the hindrances and irritants in bilateral economic ties through measures such as signing free trade agreement and introducing single visa for all LAC countries.
-Companies in Maharashtra must invest in LAC countries in areas such as agri-commodities, pharmaceuticals, automobile & engineering, information technology etc.”.
+The government must address all the hindrances and irritants in bilateral economic ties through measures such as signing free trade agreements and introducing single visa for all LAC countries.
+Companies in Maharashtra must invest in LAC countries in areas such as agri-commodities, pharmaceuticals, automobile & engineering, information technology etc.”

 Mr. Kalantri further informed that WTC Mumbai is planning to set up a dedicated desk to promote trade and investment between India and LAC countries.
 In future, WTC Mumbai and AIAI are also planning to host a similar event to promote bilateral relationship with Africa in September 2017, Mr. Kalantri added.

 The event was well attended by more than 250 participants, including business delegates, government officials, representatives of industry bodies and chambers of commerce from various sectors.
-WTC Mumbai and AIAI together organized more than 500 pre-determined Business to Business Meetings during the Conclave.
+WTC Mumbai and AIAI together organized more than 500 pre-arranged Business-to-Business Meetings during the Conclave.